cuppajoe123/Today-I-Learned-App/README.md

 A website where users can read and share about new and interesting things they have learned

 ## TODO
-- Create link to currently logged in user's submissions page
+- Sort and paginate home page
-- Input validation
+- Implement colorscheme
+- Add feature to update posts